thegetty/artistryinbronze/content/large-scale-bronzes/1-plattner-gschwantler-vak.md

 [^51]: Benndorf 1906, 187–88.

-[^52]: Wilhelm Sturm Junior’s explanation for choosing this technique is mentioned in a letter, written by Robert von Schneider, director of the collection of Greek and Roman Antiquities, to the Austrian Emperor, Nov.
+[^52]: Wilhelm Sturm Jr.’s explanation for choosing this technique is mentioned in a letter, written by Robert von Schneider, director of the collection of Greek and Roman Antiquities, to the Austrian emperor, Nov.
 30, 1901; see archive ZL AS 26/1–4.

 [^53]: Weber et al. 2012, 98–103.